Cudderson/natural-selection/README.md

 - ### Thanks for taking the time to check out the project!
 I had a ton of fun making it and learning a little biology along the way.

-- #### I'm a software developer from the US looking for a professional opportunity!
-If you'd like to contact me for hiring, questions, or anything related to this project, send me an email!
+- #### If you'd like to contact me for hiring, questions, or anything related to this project, send me an email!
 (Link below)

 <a name='contac'></a>